HakubaCode/Spider-Man-Portfolio/README.md

 - **Main Content**: Centered content with styled hero section, interactive buttons, and project thumbnails.
 - **Footer**: Simple and clean footer with copyright information.
 - **Responsive Design**: Media queries to ensure the layout adapts across various screen sizes.

-## CSS Effects 🎬
-These animations and effects are implemented using CSS keyframes and transitions, ensuring a smooth and engaging user experience.
-The animations include:

-- **Swing Effect**: Applied to the profile picture to give it a swinging motion on hover.
-- **Fade-In Effect**: Used for the name and title to create a smooth appearance as the page loads.
-- **Lift Effect**: Adds a subtle lift to project thumbnails on hover, making them appear interactive and clickable.

 ## JavaScript Explanation 📝

 - **Theme Toggle**: Script to switch between light and dark themes, storing the user's preference in local storage.